LiyrAstroph/PyCALI/docs/getting_started.rst

 The following installations presume that LAPACKE and CBLAS are installed in the default paths, namely, for LAPACKE, headers placed at /usr/include/lapacke and libraries at /usr/lib or /usr/lib64; for CBLAS, headers placed at /usr/include/cblas and libraries at /usr/lib or /usr/lib64.
+(Note that this generally works in Fedora/Redhat distributions.
+See below for Ubuntu/Debian distributions.)

-If this is not the case, use the CMake GUI to make editing
+If the above libraries are not installed in the default paths, use the CMake GUI to make editing

 .. code-block:: bash